Liukaku/React-Cards/README.md

-# Basic Example
+# React Testing

-A simple [create-react-app](CRA-README.md) setup, showcasing one of the lastest React-Bootstrap components!
+A simple react card set up for testing